 Do you need to submit testing to the province?

-At this time, I am not aware of any testing required in any province or territory.
-I do know that homeschoolers have the option of participating in provincial tests if they choose to but other than that – nothing obligatory.
+At this time, I am not aware of any testing required in any province or territory, other than discussions that this might be mandated by the Quebec government in upcoming years.
+I do know that homeschoolers have the option of participating in provincial tests if they choose to but other than that – there is nothing obligatory.

 How do your children get the socialization they need with others?
 Since they aren’t surrounded by kids everyday, how else do you teach social skills with kids that are not family?